unsigned-enby/lSel/README.md

 - Once you have made your selection, you may use either `F1`, `Control-c`, or `y` to continue.

 ## Notes
-I beleive this should work on both windows and linux, but I have, as of yet, only tested it on linux.
-PLEASE NOTE I DO NOT GURANTEE THIS WILL OPERATE CORRECTLY ON YOUR SYSTEM.
+I believe this should work on both windows and Linux, but I have, as of yet, only tested it on Linux.
+PLEASE NOTE I DO NOT GUARANTEE THIS WILL OPERATE CORRECTLY ON YOUR SYSTEM.
-So before sending output to a file you do not want accidently overriden, please test it out to make sure it works as you expect.
+So before sending output to a file you do not want accidentally overridden, please test it out to make sure it works as you expect.
 Should you notice any issues, you can (and are encouraged to) let me know and I'll fix it as soon as I am able.